Log in with user name:

-Rising from a 10-acre meadow, the new Hildene Farm, which opened in 2008, is magnificent.
+Rising from a 10-acre meadow, Hildene Farm, which opened in 2008, is magnificent.
 The agriculture center is built in a traditional style—post-and-beam construction

-use of this land.
+of timber felled and milled on the estate.
 Best of all, you can meet the resident goats and watch goat cheese being made.

 The highlight, though, may be the elaborate formal gardens, where a thousand peonies bloom every June.
 To get a glimpse of luxury travel in the Gilded Age, step aboard the restored 1903 Pullman car parked in a patch of forest north of the house.
 There is also a teaching greenhouse, a 600-foot floating boardwalk across the Battenkill wetlands, and more than 10 miles of walking trails.
 When conditions permit, you can cross-country ski and snowshoe on the property.

 In good weather, a restored 1928 Franklin car once owned by Robert's daughter Jessie is parked in front of the carriage house, now occupied by a gorgeous museum store and welcome center.
 Allow at least half a day for exploring Hildene.